Integratating into your own product or contracts? See the Smart Contracts and SDK sections.

 - Liquid Split: each Recipient can manage their ownership in the Split using NFTs

 Once you've selected the Split type, you can enter in each Recipient's address (ENS or hex) and their corresponding ownership.
 Since a Recipient doesn't need to withdraw for itself, you may enter any payable address—user wallets, smart contracts, and other Splits are all acceptable.

 This is the percent of the Split's balance paid to whoever distributes it.
 You can think of it as a "payment processing fee".
 Leaving this to a positive number allows your Split to be "automated" since it creates an incentive for third parties to distribute balances for Recipients.
 By default this is set to 1% but you may remove it (by setting it to 0%) or increase it (the maximum is 10%).

-Tip: Once you've filled out the Recipients section, we give you an estimate of when a bot/third will distribute the balance (i.e., when it's profitable for anyone to distribute the funds for Recipients).
+Tip: Once you've filled out the Recipients section, you will see an estimate of when it becomes profitable for a third party to distribute the funds for Recipients.
 If you're not sure what value to use, we recommend leaving it at the default setting of 1.00%.
 Learn more

 This section only applies to Mutable Splits.
 The Controlling Address has the ability to modify the Recipients, Distribution Incentive, Controlling Address, and even make the Split immutable.
 The Controlling Address may be any account (EOA, Gnosis Safe, smart contract, etc).
 Learn more

 This section only applies to Immutable Splits.
 The Contract Address is the address at which this Immutable Split, according to the Recipients and Distribution Incentive set above, will be deployed.
 This address will change if you update the Recipients or Distribution Incentive.
 You may send crytocurrencies to this address prior to creating the Split, however, to withdraw tokens the Split will need to be deployed.